Frequently Asked Questions

 what do finalists and winners receive?

-Twelve finalists will attend our Business intensive in-person training in Juneau in mid-September, where they will receive technical assistance in writing a business plan and work with a variety of business specialists and service providers.
+Twelve finalists will attend our Business intensive in-person training in Anchorage from September 30 to October 3, where they will receive technical assistance in writing a business plan and work with a variety of business specialists and service providers.
 Two businesses will then be selected as winners, and each will receive an award of up to $20,000.
-Awards can be used for any expense that will increase the entrepreneur’s capacity to run the business and/or grow the business in the medium to long-term, but may not be used for debt or immediate operational expenses (i.e. payroll, rent, etc.).
+Awards can be used for any expense that will increase the entrepreneur’s capacity to run the business and/or grow the business in the medium to long term, but may not be used for debt or immediate operational expenses (i.e. payroll, rent, etc.).

 Yes, we are happy to provide assistance and feedback for crafting a competitive application.
-If you would like support filling out this application, please reach out to Isabella Haywood, the competition administrator, no later than Monday, June 17th, at the link here.
+If you would like support filling out this application, please reach out to our team no later than May 23, at the link here.

 Can I receive assistance with my application?